siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 uniform, the energy in that volume is just density times volume.

 No additional structure is assumed.
 Not particles.
 Not forces.
 Not an observer.
 Not time as an independent variable.

-Something exists.
-Call it $u$.
 If apparently distinct things interact, they are not fundamentally independent substances.
 They must share the same physical reality.
 We therefore treat them as configurations of $u$, interacting with itself.

 In this book, $u$ names that one interacting substance: all that physically